York13Pud/York13Pud/README.md

 ## :information_desk_person:  About Me  :information_desk_person:

 I'm Neil.
-I am a developer and technical writer in the U.K.
+I am an indie app developer based in the U.K that primarily develops for Apple platforms, such as iOS and macOS.

-I am currently learning about Excel, Python, SQL, data visualisation and cloud with an aim to become either a data analyst or data engineer.

-I also develop backend API's with Python, Django and SQL databases such as PostgreSQL.

-Lastly, I also enjoy writing about what I am learning about on my blog.

 ---